 Paired read library¶

-Read File 1 & 2: Many paired read libraries are given as file pairs, with each file containing half of each read pair.
+Read File 1 & 2: Many paired read libraries are given as FASTQ file pairs, with each file containing half of each read pair.
 Paired read files are expected to be sorted such that each read in a pair occurs in the same Nth position as its mate in their respective files.
 These files are specified as READ FILE 1 and READ FILE 2.
 For a given file pair, the selection of which file is READ 1 and which is READ 2 does not matter.

 Single read library¶

-Read File: The fastq file containing the reads.
+Read File: The FASTQ file containing the reads.

 Reference taxonomic database used by the algorithm.

-All genomes - Standard Kraken 2 database containing distinct 31-mers, based on completed microbial genomes from NCBI.
+Kraken2 Standard Database - Standard Kraken 2 database containing distinct 31-mers, based on completed microbial genomes from NCBI.

 The workspace folder where results will be placed.